 Section 6 Grants: Traditional Grants

-Project selection criteria.
-These are scientific research grants, and must concern a species (or suite of species) listed federally as threatened or endangered, or a ‘species of concern for listing.’
+These are scientific research grants, and must concern a species (or suite of species) listed federally as threatened or endangered, or a "species of concern for listing."
 Priority is typically given to the former, but meritorious proposals focusing on the latter are certainly eligible.
-Projects must specifically benefit conservation, management and recovery of taxa occurring in Texas, but project activities are not restricted to Texas.
-Proposals should emphasize needs or objectives described in a USFWS Recovery Plan’s ‘Recovery Outline,’ or similar document(s) prepared by experts, working groups or committees on the subject.
+Projects must specifically benefit conservation, management and recovery of taxa occurring in Texas, but project activities are not restricted to Texas (see further information below).
+Proposals should emphasize needs or objectives described in a USFWS Recovery Plan’s ‘Recovery Outline,’ or similar document(s) prepared by taxon experts, working groups or committees familiar with the subject.

 Broad categories for funding consideration: